wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Envconsul is also available via a Docker container for scheduled environments.

-Secrets are requested based on a <strong>specification of secrets</strong> to be fetched from Hashicorp Vault based on a configuration file.
+Secrets are requested based on a <strong>specification of secrets</strong> to be fetched from HashiCorp Vault based on a configuration file.
 A sample of its contents is this, which requests the api-key field of the secret at <em>secret/production/third-party</em>:

    <ul><pre>production/third-party#api-key</pre></ul>